open-edge-insights/eii-zmq-broker/README.md

 > for the socket which subscribers shall connect to.

-The contents of the JSON is analygous to the JSON configuration files used in the EII Message Bus (see the IEdgeInsights/common/libs/EIIMessageBus/README.md for more information).
+The contents of the JSON is analygous to the JSON configuration files used in the Message Bus (see the IEdgeInsights/common/libs/EIIMessageBus/README.md for more information).
 The contents of the JSON files depends on whether if the given socket is supposed to use TCP or IPC.